 - 1. Name some things to check in the interior of a bus during a pre-trip inspection. - 2.
 What are some hazardous materials you can transport by bus? - 3.
-What are some hazardous materials you can't transport by bus? - 4.
+What are some hazardous materials you cannot transport by bus? - 4.
 What is a standee line? - 5.
 Does it matter where you make a disruptive passenger get off the bus? - 6.
 How far from a railroad crossing should you stop? - 7.
 When must you stop before crossing a drawbridge? - 8.
-Describe from memory the "prohibited practices" listed in the manual. - 9.
+Describe from memory the "prohibited practices" listed in the handbook. - 9.
 The rear door of a transit bus has to be open to put on the parking brake.
 True or False?

 These questions may be on your test.
-If you can't answer them all, re-read Section 4.
+If you cannot answer them all, re-read Section 4.

-Section 5 AIR BRAKES
+SECTION 5: AIR BRAKES